 Hello from Shell

-Follow these steps from a command shell to quickly write some data to a chain tree and read it back.
+Next follow these steps from a command shell (stepping past OS publisher checks if they appear) to quickly write some data to a chain tree and read it back.

 $ ./tupelo shell -w billfold >>> create-wallet >>> start-session >>> create-key >>> create-chain <key address> >>> set-data <chain tree id> <key address> my/data/path "hello tupelo" >>> resolve-data <chain tree id> my/data/path >>> stop-session